ellisonpyon/cs1302-latin-squares/README.md

 If there has been an update and you have already cloned the project to Nike, then you can update your copy of the project using the <code>$ git pull</code>
 command while inside of your project directory.

-* **2018-08-22:** Fixed some small typos and clarified some things.
-Also provided an example of how to display a square when *n > 10*.

 ## Project Description